 - They also typically provide excellent service and can accommodate your needs on a short notice.

 The only downside to hiring a freelance web designer is that they usually don’t have the same capacity as a larger agency.
+So if your project is especially large or needs to completed very quickly it might make sense to hire an agency to build your new website.
+Just bare in mind that Agencies tend to charge way more than a freelance web designer.

 What about using a free website builder?

 Using a free website builder can be helpful if you want to design your site and don’t know where to start.
 You might also use one of the many builders that offer free templates as a way of getting started with web design quickly and easily (and without spending any money).
+You could also look at buying a theme like Divi or any other thousands of premium templates to get you started.

-However, building your own is usually not advised for multiple reasons: firstly because it takes time; secondly, it doesn’t look professional; lastly but most importantly – those sites will never perform well in search results!!!
+However, building your own is usually not advised for multiple reasons: firstly because it takes time; secondly, it doesn’t look professional; lastly but most importantly – those sites will never perform as well in search results!!!

 If you think about how Google works, they reward high-quality websites which are original.
 A poorly designed template from some unknown company isn’t going to help you rank higher than the competition!
 So stick with hiring an agency or freelance web designer.